semgrep/homebrew-semgrep/README.md

 **Note: as defined in `setup.py`, the executable is called sgrok until someone tells me otherwise.
 It cannot be called `sgrep`.** When you want to change this, you'll want to update the patch and change the checksum.

 ## Updating the brew formula for a new release
 It takes about 5 minutes.
 I'm not sure if this is worth automating at the moment.
-0. Bump the version on the formula.
-If you do not do this, `brew upgrade` will not work for people.

 1. Change this block to point to the new release.
 ```ruby
   stable do